TobiasLoader/Home/index.md

 #### [1.
 Training A Reinforcement Neural Network](https://tobiasloader.github.io/Training-A-Reinforcement-Neural-Network)

+This project is a continuation of the above [supervised neural network](#1-supervised-deep-neural-network).

+In May 2019 I attended a lecture on machine learning by Prof V Kanade and was inspired to adapt the algorithm to the reinforcement learning model.
+I decided to utilise a simple arcade game that I had designed previously, called 'Flag It', in order to train the network and thus develop its intelligence.
+An important stage in this process involved re-writing the reward function of my supervised learning algorithm, such that data feeding into the back propagation would be dependant upon the immediate surroundings of the game player.

-Having written the [above](#1-supervised-deep-neural-network) supervised learning algorithm, I wanted to also try out the reinforcement model.
-So during the summer I adapted a game I'd written a year or so prior (Flag It) to be played by an AI as it learns and improves.
-To write the reinforcement algorithm, I copied over what I'd produced for the supervised model and adjusted it such that the feedback into the back propagation was dependant upon the immediate surroundings of the player.
-Currently the AI preforms quite poorly despite starting out well.
-Once it learns to travel in a certain direction, it tends to travel that way more frequently - thus reinforcing its knowledge of moving in that direction, and creating a further bias for that direction.
-My next large goal for this project is to solve this issue such that it continues learning positively, without any one direction becoming overwhelming.
+Currently the AI performs well initially but then its performance deteriorates.
+Once it has learned to travel in a particular direction, it tends to travel that way more frequently - reinforcing its knowledge of moving in that direction and creating a further bias for that direction...

+My next major goal for this project is to solve this issue so that it continues to learn positively, without any single direction being overwhelmingly reinforced.

 ---